Square Root Of Negative 1

 The concept of the square root of negative one wasn't readily accepted initially.
 Early mathematicians struggled to reconcile its existence with established arithmetic principles.
 While the Babylonians and Greeks grappled with quadratic equations that yielded negative solutions, they typically dismissed these as nonsensical or impossible.
 The idea of a number whose square is negative remained largely unexplored for centuries.

 Despite Euler's efforts, the full significance and implications of i were still being debated.
-Many mathematicians remained skeptical, viewing imaginary numbers as purely theoretical curiosities with little practical relevance.
+Plus, many mathematicians remained skeptical, viewing imaginary numbers as purely theoretical curiosities with little practical relevance.
 It wasn't until the development of complex numbers—numbers of the form a + bi, where a and b are real numbers—that the true power and utility of i became clear.

 Understanding Complex Numbers: Beyond the Real Line